-"Let me feel your pulse;" at the same time taking his patient's hand in his, and placing his fingers upon his pulse, he said,-- matter with him, in answer to which Sam said,
+"Let me feel your pulse;" at the same time taking his patient's hand in his, and placing his fingers upon his pulse, he said,--

-"Ah! your case is a bad one; ef I don't do something for you, and dat pretty quick, you'll be a gone coons and dat's sartin."

-At this the man appeared frightened, and inquired what was the
+"Ah! your case is a bad one; ef I don't do something for you, and dat pretty quick, you'll be a gone coon, and dat's sartin."
+At this the man appeared frightened, and inquired what was the matter with him, in answer to which Sam said,--